 How do people continue to learn during their lifespan?
 What motivates them?
 How do they develop their talents?
 How do people collaborate in learning and innovating at their workplaces?
 What role do social media and (emerging) technologies such as Artificial Intelligence play?
 Worldwide, it is stressed that we need to continue learning, our lifelong.
 This minor offers an interdisciplinary set of courses about lifelong learning.
 Students gain insights from multiple scientific perspectives and learn to apply them in real world settings, thereby developing collaborative, design and consultancy skills.

-Due to the situation surrounding the coronavirus this year's UvA Minormarket has been cancelled.
-In order to give you a better understanding of what the minor Lifelong learning in a changing societyr entails the minor coordinator Frank Cornelissen has recorded a short pitch.
+In order to give you a better understanding of what the minor Lifelong learning in a changing society entails the minor coordinator Frank Cornelissen has recorded a short pitch.
 You can watch the recoding below.

 Once you have decided to enrol for this minor, you'll need to do two things.
 Firstly, you must apply for admission to the minor.
 Subsequently, you need to register for the minor courses.